-Publishers cannot audit this process at all, but are still taking the blame if things go wrong.
-According to GDPR, they have an obligation to protect a customer's data, give her/him insight in that data, and be able to remove any data when requested by a user.
+Publishers cannot audit this process at all but are still taking the blame if things go wrong.
+According to GDPR, they must protect a customer's data, give her/him insight in that data, and be able to remove any data when requested by a user.
 Due to the distributed nature of today's programmatic market, this is simply not possible.

 When going for a centralised server-side solution like Adhese Gateway, a publisher takes a first step towards a more compliant setup.

-Only one script is implemented in the website or app and it is fully controlled by the publisher.
+Only one script is implemented in the website or app, and the publisher fully controls it.
 All programmatic bids pass through an Adhese instance, where publishers can set various rules to mitigate their legal risk.
-The can choose to only work with included and known partners and granularly configure which data can be shared with these partners.
+They can choose to only work with included and known partners and granularly configure which data can be shared with these partners.

 They can audit the full bidstream at any time and verify compliance for each connected partner.
 When adding open market demand to their stack, they can opt to limit the possible markup sent by a bidder.